-Synonyms are the words with same/similar meanings.
-For example, gorgeous and beautiful, curtains and drapes etc. When a shopper searches for one word and you like to search for other similar words as well, you should use the Klevu's synonym feature.
+Synonyms are words with the same/similar meanings.
+For example, gorgeous and beautiful, curtains and drapes, etc. When a shopper searches for one word and you like to search for other similar words as well, you should use the Klevu's synonym feature.
 Follow the steps below for adding manual synonyms.

 - For Shopify and BigCommerce: Login into Store Admin Panel → Apps → Klevu Search For Magento and other platforms: Login into Klevu Merchant Center (https://box.klevu.com) with the registered email id and password

 - Choose the appropriate store from the drop-down and click on the Synonyms tab